lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 first byte denoting by s the length of the kid context in bytes.

-This draft recommends to implement a parser that is able to identify the OSCORE Option and the fields it contains - this makes it possible to do a preliminary processing of the message in preparation for regular SCHC compression.
+This draft recommends to implement a parser that is able to identify the OSCORE Option and the fields it contains.

-Conceptually, we discern up to 4 distinct pieces of information within the OSCORE option: the flag bits, the piv, the kid context, and the kid.
+Conceptually, it discerns up to 4 distinct pieces of information within the OSCORE option: the flag bits, the piv, the kid context, and the kid.
 It is thus recommended that the parser split the OSCORE option into the 4 subsequent fields:

  * CoAP OSCORE_flags,
  * CoAP OSCORE_piv,
  * CoAP OSCORE_kidctxt,
  * CoAP OSCORE_kid.

 These fields are superposed on the OSCORE Option format in {{Fig-OSCORE-Option}}, the CoAP OSCORE_kidctxt field including the size bits s.
-These may be omitted by use of the MSB matching operator.
+Their size may be reduced using the MSB matching operator.

 # Examples of CoAP header compression